WCTE/TriggerConfig/README.md

 # TriggerConfig
 This package provides the tools for defining and adjusting the WCTE trigger configuration
  * "Configuration" class:
    * defines all elements of the WCTE trigger configuration in terms of nested dictionaries
    * provides methods for adjusting the configuration
    * provides methods for saving and loading configurations using JSON files
-   * provides a method to convert the configuration to a JSON file with register values for the WCTE trigger FPGA
+   * provides a method to convert the configuration to a JSON files with register values for the WCTE trigger logic module (V1495) and the constant fraction discriminator (CFD) modules (V812)
  * "initialization" module:
    * provides methods that produce default WCTE trigger configurations
  * "console" module:
    * provides a command line interface for
      * viewing and adjusting all elements of the trigger configuration
      * saving and loading configurations using JSON files
-     * saving a JSON file with register values for the WCTE trigger FPGA
+     * saving JSON files with register values for the WCTE trigger logic module (V1495) and the constant fraction discriminator (CFD) modules (V812)

 ## Installation
 To install the package, clone WCTE/TriggerConfig repository in a folder that also contains the V1495_firmware